Review update: The 2019 Subaru Ascent crossover SUV is an Outback for the next generation

 2019 Subaru Ascent

 Miss: It can gobble goldfish.
 Vehicles become a family's second home during the day.
 That means more often than not snack time ends up taking place in the car.
 The Ascent's second-row seat sits on rails that allow it to slide fore and aft to increase second-row leg or cargo room, but those rail design is quite exposed, and susceptible to getting crackers and crumbs in them.
-Worse is the way the carpet in the second-row seat meets the door sill step pad, as it can easily allow snacks to slick through the crack never to be seen again.
-The resulting fishing trip to retrieve those orange baked snacks was .
+Worse is the way the carpet in the second-row seat meets the door sill step pad, as it can easily allow snacks to slip through the crack never to be seen again.
+The resulting fishing trip to retrieve those orange baked snacks was painful and unsuccessful.

 At $45,670 as tested, my 2019 Subaru Ascent had an 8.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto compatibility, all-wheel drive, LED lights all around, second row captain's chairs, Harman Kardon audio, brown leather upholstery, automatic emergency braking, and keyless ignition.